-- ▶ Note that modified parameter settings lead to changes in driving characteristics.
-In particular, changes to the speed, acceleration, braking or joystick settings can lead to unexpected and therefore uncontrollable driving characteristics and cause an accident. - ▶ The parameter settings of the control device may only be changed by qualified personnel.
-The manufacturer of the product and the control device manufacturer are not liable in case of damage caused by parameter settings that were incorrectly configured or not adjusted properly according to the user's abilities. - ► The user must test the driving characteristics of the product under the supervision of the qualified personnel each time after parameter settings are changed.
+- Please note that modified parameter settings lead to changes in driving characteristics.
+In particular, changes to the speed, acceleration, braking or joystick settings can lead to unexpected and therefore uncontrollable driving characteristics and cause an accident. - ▶ Note that modified power seat function settings may lead to collisions or impairment of user comfort. - The parameter settings of the control device may only be changed by qualified personnel.
+The manufacturer of the product and the control device manufacturer are not liable in case of damage caused by parameter settings that were incorrectly configured or not adjusted properly according to the user's abilities. - The user must test the driving characteristics of the product under the supervision of the qualified personnel each time after parameter settings are changed.